awsdocs/amazon-personalize-developer-guide/doc_source/filter-real-time.md

 Use the following `create-filter` operation to create a filter and specify the filter expression\.

 Replace the `Filter name` with the name of the filter, and the `Dataset group ARN` with the Amazon Resource Name \(ARN\) of the dataset group\.
-Replace the sample `filterExpression` with your own filter expression\.
+Replace the sample `filter-expression` with your own filter expression\.

 ```
 aws personalize create-filter \
   --name Filter name \
   --dataset-group-arn dataset group arn \
-  --filter-expression "EXCLUDE ItemID WHERE Items.CATEGORY IN ($CATEGORY)"
+  --filter-expression "EXCLUDE ItemID WHERE Items.CATEGORY IN (\"$CATEGORY\")"
 ```

  If successful, the filter ARN is displayed\.
 Record it for later use\.
 To verify that the filter is active, use the [DescribeFilter](API_DescribeFilter.md) operation before you use the filter\.